Dow hits record but Facebook weighs on Nasdaq

 "They have been underperforming the broader market and the FANGs for quite some time and it appears as though that rotation is now taking place."

-Facebook, fell 1.50 per cent and was on track for a third straight decline, which has seen the stock fall more than five per cent amid continuing calls to use legislation to force technology firms take responsibilities for online security seriously on the heels of a data breach disclosure last week.
+Facebook , fell 1.50 percent and was on track for a third straight decline, which has seen the stock fall more than 5 percent amid continuing calls to use legislation to force technology firms take responsibilities for online security seriously on the heels of a data breach disclosure last week.

-The smallcap Russell 2000 index was off 0.82 per cent.
-Smaller names had been viewed as being more insulated to trade pressures and are now down nearly five per cent from their Aug 31 high.
+The smallcap Russell 2000 index was off 0.82 percent.
+Smaller names had been viewed as being more insulated to trade pressures and are now down nearly 5 percent from their Aug.
+31 high.

 Financials were little changed, shaking off earlier losses stemming from a drop in Italian banks after a senior lawmaker in one of Italy's ruling parties said most of the country's problems would be resolved if it readopted a national currency.

-Declining issues outnumbered advancing ones on the NYSE by a 1.19-to-1 ratio; on Nasdaq, a 1.97-to-1 ratio favoured decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.19-to-1 ratio; on Nasdaq, a 1.97-to-1 ratio favored decliners.

 The S&P 500 posted 20 new 52-week highs and 10 new lows; the Nasdaq Composite recorded 31 new highs and 110 new lows.